 PLEASE MAKE SURE YOU INCLUDE MY COPYRIGHT INFORMATION ON THE COPYRIGHT PAGE IN YOUR BOOKS.
-You may write this in as "Cover design by Nichole Witholder at Rainy Day Artwork ©2020"
+You may write this in as "Cover design by Nichole W. at Rainy Day Artwork © 2022".
+This is a requirement stated in my TOS.

 In most cases, I am licensing (paying money to use) the stock photos used on these book covers.
 Authors can't own full exclusive rights to my artwork because we don't have exclusive rights to those photos.
 They're used by anyone who has a subscription to that same stock site.